Cosmic-Chatter/Exhibitera/exhibitera/apps/voting_kiosk/README.md

 # Voting Kiosk
-Voting Kiosk provides a touchscreen interface for collection single-question survey data and storing it on Control Server.
+Voting Kiosk provides a touchscreen interface for collection single-question survey data and storing it on Hub.

 ## Configuration